DrGBL/WES.WGS/README.md

 10.WGS.vcf.to.plink.sh: this transforms the per full VCF file in plink format, and removes the rare variants.
 This will be used for step 1 of regenie (which does not use Firth regression)

 11.makeRegenieVCF.sh: this is where we build the different masks, and code genes as though they were SNPs, to be used in step 2 of regenie.
+This function depends on 4 R files: M1.GT.R, M2.GT.R, M3.GT.R, and M4.GT.R.

 12.regenieAnalysis.sh: this is where the magic happens with regenie.